 Deepdub, Israeli dubbing startup with artificial intelligence has begun to get serious.
-The company has struck a deal to translate the film “Every Time I Die,” currently streaming on UK Netflix for the Americas.
+The company has struck a deal to translate the movie "Every Time I Die", which is currently streaming on UK Netflix for the Americas.

 Deepdub will use its AI speech synthesis technology for dubbing the film in Latin American Spanish and Brazilian Portuguese.
 The resulting versions will contain voices that sound exactly like those of the original actors.